 - Permanent disability benefits in Nevada – including permanent partial disability (PPD) and permanent total disability (PTD) from lost earning capacity

-If an independent contractor dies from a work injury, his or her family can bring a wrongful death claim in the state of Nevada.
+If an independent contractor dies from a work injury, their family can bring a wrongful death claim in the state of Nevada.
 Similar to death benefits, damages can include funeral expenses and loss of support.

 See our related article, How does utilization review work in Nevada workers’ comp cases?

-3. When are employees ineligible for workers’ comp?
+3. When am I ineligible for workers’ comp?

-Employees may not recover workers’ comp benefits for injuries they sustained on the job while they were intoxicated or high.
-Employees also may not collect benefits if they injured themselves on purpose.3
+You may not recover workers’ comp benefits for injuries you sustained on the job while you were

-Otherwise, employees who get injured while on duty should be eligible for workers’ comp in Nevada even if they unintentionally caused the accident.
-And employees injured in a car accident could be eligible for worker’s comp if they were traveling for work purposes.
+Otherwise, if you get injured while on duty, you should be eligible for workers’ comp in Nevada even if you unintentionally caused the accident.
+Plus if you were injured in a car accident, you could be eligible for worker’s comp if you were traveling for work purposes.

 4. When can third parties get sued for workplace injuries?